-Syntax DescriptionI

-0 This value disables aging.
-Static address entries are never aged or removed from the table.
-10-1000000 Aging time in seconds.
-The range is 10 to 1000000 seconds. vlan vlan-id (Optional) Specify the VLAN ID to which to apply the aging time.
-The range is 1 to 4094.

-The default is 300 seconds.

-If hosts do not send continuously, increase the aging time to record the dynamic entries for a longer time.
-Increasing the time can reduce the possibility of flooding when the hosts send again.

-If you do not specify a specific VLAN, this command sets the aging time for all VLANs.

-This example shows how to set the aging time to 200 seconds for all VLANs:

-Switch(config)# mac address-table aging-time 200

-You can verify your setting by entering the show mac address-table aging-time privileged EXEC command.

-Command Description show mac address-table aging-time Displays the MAC address table aging time for all VLANs or the specified VLAN.
+Syntax DescriptionI 0 This value disable the table. s aging.
+Static address entries are never aged or removed from 10-1000000 Aging time in seco onds.
+The range is 10 to 1000000 seconds. vlan vlan-id (Optional) Specify 1 to 4094. the VLAN ID to which to apply the aging time.
+The range is Defaults The default is 300) seconds.
+Command Modes Global configurat ion Command History Release Modification 12.2(25)EX This comman d was introduced.
+Usage Guidelines se the aging time to record the dynamic entries for a longer time. bility of flooding when the hosts send again.
+If you do not spec cify a specific VLAN, this command sets the aging time for all VLANs.
+Examples This example shows how to set the aging time to 200 seconds for all VLANs: Switch(config)# mac address-table aging-time 200 You can verify yo command. ur setting by entering the show mac address-table aging-time privileged EXEC Related Commands Command Description ss-table aging-time Displays the MAC address table aging time for all VLANs or the specified VLAN.